Manuel254001/JupyterNotebookBasics/README.md

 python3 -m venv venv
 ```

-### Activating and Deactivating a virtual Enviroment
+### Activating and Deactivating a Virtual Enviroment
 Once you create your virtual environment, you need to let the bash interpreter
 know that you want to use that environment instead of the global one.
 You can
 do this with the source command.